NiklasReiche/ad-spotify-mood-lights-sync/README.md

 ## About

 This app uses the Spotify API to extract the emotional mood value of the currently playing track.
-Each mood value lies on a 2D plane which is mapped to a color spectrum from which the rgb color for the light is picked.
+Each mood value lies on a 2D plane which is mapped to a color spectrum from which the color for the light is picked.

-The default color map used by the app looks as follows.
+The built-in color maps used by the app look as follows.
 The horizontal axis ranges from negative (left) to positive (right) emotion while the vertical axis ranges from low (bottom) to high (top) energy.
 A sad, slow song is thus mapped to blue light while a happy, upbeat song is mapped to yellow light.